G-dH/windows-search-provider/README.md

 ![WSP (Windows Search Provider)](screenshot.jpg)

-## Search methods
-Four options are available:

-- **Strict** - strict match, but case and accent insensitive and you can enter multiple strings separated by a space in arbitrary order
-- **Fuzzy** - same as Strict except you can skip letters in individual strings.
-So you can find "Firefox" even if you enter "ffx"
-- **Regular Expression Case Sensitive** - the search pattern is used as the JavaScript RegExp
-- **Regular Expression Case Insensitive** - the search pattern is used as the JavaScript RegExp with the `i` flag

 ## How to use WSP
 1. Open the overview (press and release the Super key or trigger the hot corner)
 2.  a) Type any part (or multiple parts separated by space) of the name of the extension you are looking for; 5 first results will be added to the global search<br>